Cadasta/cadasta-docs/en/01-gettingstarted.md

 * **[Open Data Kit \(ODK Collect\)](05-odkcollect.md)**, and
 * **[Geographical Open Data Kit \(GeoODK Collect\)](06-geoodkcollect.md)**.

-Both of these applications integrate with the questionnaire you're using to collect your data.
+Both of these applications - available for Android devices - integrate with the questionnaire you're using to collect your data.

 Whenever you need to get your data and resources out of the Cadasta platform, all you have to do is [download it](07-download.md).